FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/widgets/multiple-channels-editor/Multiple Channel Editor.rst

 .. image:: ../../img/Multiple-Channel-Editor/mutipl005.png

-4. Save and close the editor to commit the data to the geopackage using a sql trigger.
+4. Save and close the editor to commit the data to the geopackage.
    This will automatically write the data to the Multiple Tables and assign the grid elements.

 .. image:: ../../img/Multiple-Channel-Editor/mutipl004.png